phiamo/MopaBootstrapBundle/README.md

 ## Make use of FormExtensions

-This bundle extends the Form Componen via its native way to achieve having several more attributes on several form components
+This bundle extends the Form Component via its native way to achieve having several more attributes on several form components